 Tickets for the Semaine international de la critique can (if you’re lucky and early enough) be picked up at the Espace Miramar (35, rue Pasteur) or with a Cannes Cinéphile badge.
 Remember, conditions apply and exceptions are regularly made.
 To quote the Rolling Stones, you can’t always get what you want.

 Confusing?
 Just wait until you hit town!
 Getting to see anything involves a lot of walking from one source of information to another, getting up early and queuing.
 But you are at Cannes, and might just spot someone half-famous in the street.

 Attending screenings using leftover seats

-When the Cannes protocol services have given out seats for screenings, they occasionally find themselves with leftovers.
+Back in the Palais, when the Cannes festival protocol services have given out seats for screenings, they occasionally find themselves with leftovers.
 From about 2pm, people start queuing outside the Palais to try and pick up a seat.
 Professionals are often surprisingly generous too, passing out tickets they don’t want.
 But, again, it’s the luck of the draw.
 A variation of this that works is to walk around with a sign saying, “Looking for a seat to [favourite film]”.
 I’ve known people pick up tickets that way too.
 If you follow my Twitter account, you will occasionally see offers from people offloading extra tickets.

 Having a badge, I have never had to go through most of this process.
 So I’m hoping that someone with more experience will chip in with some useful information.
 Good luck!